 Our Parish cluster of St. Bruno in Pinckneyville and St. Mary Magdalene Todd’s Mill offers Anointing of the Sick Masses 3 times a year in which the Sacrament is offered.
 In addition, Fr.
-Joseph makes frequent visits to the homebound, hospital and nursing homes to anoint anyone wishing to receive the sacrament.
+Carl makes frequent visits to the homebound, hospital and nursing homes to anoint anyone wishing to receive the sacrament.

 Priesthood – Holy Orders

 In the words of Bishop Braxton on the occasion of his Advent 2010 visitation to Sacred Heart Parish: “Continue to pray for vocations to the priesthood.
 The days are gone when it can be assumed by each and every parish that a priest will be immediately sent to fill a vacancy.
 The bishop can send only the priests that he has.
 Priests are not produced in the Cathedral or in the Diocesan offices.
 They come from your families.
 Extend invitations.
 Pray.
 Work for vocations.
 Now is a critical time for this!”